Plitvice Lakes National Park: Alteration processes

 In geological terms, the actual phenomena molding the Plitvice Lakes are quite young.
 The complex processes of dissolution and sedimentation of limestone require specific climatic preconditions.
 These have only existed since the end of the ice age about 12,000 to 15,000 years ago, according to tufa radiocarbon datings.

 Apart from weather and temperature factors, the water quality and other natural factors are significant for the creation of these natural phenomena, prevailing at the Plitvice Lakes.
 By passing through the limestone underground the karst rivers dissolve chalk (calcite), which concentrates in the water.
 The saturation level of calcite within the frontal flows is thus very high.
 The water becomes significantly mineralized, super-saturated with calcium and magnesium-hydrogencarbonate.

-The dissolution of limestone happens through alteration processes and the effects of carbonic acid.
-In a natural environment, carbonic acid (H2CO3) is formed by the dissolution of carbon dioxide (CO2) from the air or from rainwater (H2O).
-Limestone or dolomite (CaMg(CO3)2) mainly consists of calcite (CaCO3), which is not very soluble in water.
-Calcite, however, is dissolved by carbonic acid, thus creating calcium hydrogencarbonate (Ca(HCO3)2).
-This is shown by the following formulas:

-The quantity of calcium hydrogencarbonate (also called calcium bicarbonate) dissolved in water depends on the quantity of dissolved carbon dioxide in the water.
+The quantity of calcium hydrogencarbonate (calcium bicarbonate) dissolved in water depends on the quantity of dissolved carbon dioxide in the water.
 Generally, the following could be said: The colder the water, the higher the quantity of dissolved calcium hydrogencarbonate.
-Depending on the conditions for the alteration processes, scientists identified limestone dissolution rates of 0.01 to 4 millimeters a year.
-(It is possible that by the effect of rainwater about 1 m3 of limestone is dissolved in about 10,000 years.)
+Depending on the conditions for the alteration processes, scientists identified limestone dissolution rates of 0.01 to 4 millimeters a year (it is possible that by the effect of rainwater about 1 m3 of limestone is dissolved in about 10,000 years).

-Sedimentation processes

-The previously mentioned mechanical and chemical dissolution processes are regularly occurring natural phenomena.
-A unique process occurring at the Plitvice Lakes, however, is the sedimentation of water-bound chalk at certain places.
-With regard to other similar phenomena in the world, at Plitvice Lakes the sedimentation of chalk and the formation of tufa happens dynamically all along the watercourse and in various forms (fluviatile sedimentation).
-It is thus not a static phenomenon occurring at only single places.

-Another unique and distinctive feature are the natural factors, particularly the influences of the vegetation in the process of sedimentation.
-While passing the vegetation, barriers are being created by foaming water.
-These naturally created barriers decelerate and dam the waters, thus forming lakes.
-At Plitvice, this constant interplay between water, air, rock and vegetation can easily be observed.
-The foaming water creates ever growing and impressive waterfalls.
-The thresholds grown up above the water level, create cataracts.